bskinn/bskinn.github.io/_drafts/PyCon-2019-Recap.md

 tags: pycon python pent
 ---

+***DON'T FORGET TO ADD LINEBREAK TWO-SPACES TO END OF ALL LINES THAT NEED IT!!!***

+*TITLE ON FIRST LINE, WITH yt ICON LINK*
+*PRESENTER ON SECOND LINE, WITH CONNECTION ICON LINK*
+*TIMEFRAME ON THIRD LINE, NO ICON LINK*

 Two years or so ago, I was delighted to learn that PyCon was going to be in Cleveland for both the 2018 and 2019 meetings, putting it only about a 3-hour drive from my house.
 I'd been hacking on Python stuff for a few years by that point,